Project 2: Filter (Algo)

 A box functionA sinc function

-Please sketch the dual of the box function in figure 5.
-Your drawing doesn't need to be perfectly accurate; we just need to see that you get the idea.
+Draw out a sketch of the dual of the box function in figure 6.
+Your drawing doesn't need to be perfectly accurate; but enough to show that you understand the concept.

 Another box function, about twice as wide as before